uber/cadence-java-client/README.md

 Therefore be mindful of the amount of data you transfer via activity invocation parameters or return values.
 Other than that no additional limitations exist on activity implementations.

-## Calling Activities
+### Calling Activities

 `Workflow.newActivityStub` returns a client side stub that implements an activity interface.
-It takes activity type and scheduling options as arguments.
+It takes activity type and activity options as arguments.
 Activity options are needed to tell the Cadence service the required timeouts and which task list to use when dispatching a correspondent activity task to a worker.

 Calling a method on this interface invokes an activity that implements this method.